eth-siplab/EgoPoser/README.md

 1. Please download the datasets `BMLrub`, `CMU`, and `HDM05` from [AMASS](https://amass.is.tue.mpg.de/index.html).
 2. Download the required body model and placed them in `support_data/body_models` directory of this repository.
 For SMPL+H body model, download it from http://mano.is.tue.mpg.de/.
 Please download the AMASS version of the model with DMPL blendshapes.
 You can obtain dynamic shape blendshapes, e.g. DMPLs, from http://smpl.is.tue.mpg.de
 3. Run `prepare_data.py` to preprocess the input data for faster training.
 The data split for training and testing data in our paper is stored under the folder `data_split`.
+4. If you want to test the performance on the HPS dataset, please first download the dataset by clicking on ["HPS result"](https://edmond.mpg.de/file.xhtml?fileId=274749) from [HPS Dataset Website](https://virtualhumans.mpi-inf.mpg.de/hps/download_and_license.html), and then run `prepare_data_hps.py` to preprocess the data.

 Training
 ----------